-After you arrive in Korea with your unlocked phone in hand, your next step will be to decide whether you would prefer to purchase a prepaid SIM Card or opt for a monthly plan.
+After you arrive in Korea with your unlocked phone in hand, your next step will be to decide whether you would prefer to purchase a Korean prepaid SIM Card or opt for a monthly plan.
 If you are staying in Korea for a short period of time (around 3 months or shorter), we recommend purchasing a prepaid SIM card as the process is a little simpler than getting a monthly phone plan.
 If you’re planning on staying for longer, however, a monthly plan will likely be the better option as you will save money in the long run.

-For Short-term Use: Prepaid SIM Cards
+For Short-term Use: Prepaid SIM Cards in Korea

 In Korea, prepaid SIM cards usually come in data packs (where you recharge your data plan for up to 90-days), or unlimited plans that last for a certain number of days (usually between 5 – 30 days).
 Purchasing a prepaid SIM card gives you the option of having a phone in Korea without the hassle of creating a Korean bank account or waiting for your Alien Registration Card to come through.
 When you do go to set up your prepaid SIM card, however, you will need to bring your passport and in some cases your proof of entry into Korea (which you will receive upon arrival at the airport).

 Another easy option for those who want to avoid some hassle is paying for a prepaid SIM card through The Arrival Store, which is a service that will have a Korean cell phone or SIM card ready and waiting for you when you arrive.
 You can also easily purchase a prepaid SIM card at a phone kiosk from Incheon International Airport upon your arrival.

 For Long-term Use: Monthly Phone Plans in Korea